 - But then, both stories also serve as important examples of the value of detailed research into government activity.
 And Nicky Woolf credits the Guardian for taking up that cause around the globe - making it an increasingly valuable journalistic resource even in the U.S.:

 Figures given exclusively to The Atlantic show that -- according to internal analytics -- June 10, the day after Snowden revealed his identity on The Guardian's website, was the biggest traffic day in their history, with an astonishing 6.97 million unique browsers.
 Within a week of publishing the NSA files, The Guardian website has seen a 41 percent increase in U.S. desktop unique visitors (IP addresses loading the desktop site) and a 66 percent rise in mobile traffic.
-On June 10, for the first time in the paper's history, their U.S. traffic was higher than their UK traffic.
+On June 10, for the first time in the paper's history, their U.S. traffic was higher than their UK traffic.- John Ahni Schertow offers a look at the process being used to push a nuclear waste depository on the community of Pinehouse - and the rightful response from community members.

 ...